phetdam/bac-advanced-ml/README.rst

 From source
 -----------

-Installing the Python package from source is relatively straightforward.
-After cloning the repository, ``cd`` into the repository root, and then simply run in your shell
+After cloning the repository, ``cd`` into the repository root and run

 .. code:: bash